sethwalker1/Discord-Bot-Framework/README.md

 1. Create a new `.mjs` file in the `src/events/messageHandlers` directory
 2. Inside your new message handler file, export a method with your custom logic.
-3. Your method needs to filter each message and return `null` when the message doesn't match your criteria, as it will be executed for every message.
+3. Your method needs to filter each message and return `null` when the message doesn't match your criteria, as every handler will be executed for every message.